-1994 – Dr. Joan Laughlin, associate dean of human resources and family sciences at the University of Nebraska, brought together deans of human sciences colleges in the Midwest to identify potential partner universities to gage interest in offering a master’s degree together.
+1994 – Dr. Joan Laughlin, associate dean of human resources and family sciences at the University of Nebraska, brought together deans of human sciences colleges in the Midwest to identify potential partner universities to gauge interest in offering a master’s degree together.
 Seven institutions that took part in this initial meeting would subsequently become founding members Great Plains IDEA.

 2000 – The first distance courses were offered in the Family Financial Planning program.

 2000 – Eight Great Plains IDEA universities received a three-year FIPSE LAAP* grant to create a policy and practice infrastructure.